TNG/property-loader/README.md

 [Javadoc](#javadoc)
 [How To Contribute](#how-to-contribute)

-## What Is It
+## What is it

-The Property Loader is a java library for managing property configurations.
+The Property Loader is a Java library for managing property configurations.

 It supports several property loading strategies and features e.g.: